-There are also large numbers of Chinese citizens and residents of Chinese ancestry in countries such as Hong Kong, Taiwan, Singapore, Indonesia and Malaysia while Chinese holidays are also observed in different measures in these countries and also in Japan, Thailand, Vietnam and Korea.
+There are also large numbers of Chinese citizens and residents of Chinese ancestry in countries such as China-Hong Kong, China-Taiwan, Singapore, Indonesia and Malaysia while Chinese holidays are also observed in different measures in these countries and also in Japan, Thailand, Vietnam and Korea.

 Mindy Xu, World First’s Head of Business Development (Asia market), offers some insight into the significance of the 4 biggest Chinese holidays and what these can mean for your business.